horseee/prv_horseee.github.io/_pages/about.md

 Updates
 =====
-* 2023.5.22: Release LLM-Pruner:llama:, the first structural pruning work of LLM.
+* 2023.5.22: Release LLM-Pruner :llama: , the first structural pruning work of LLM.
 See our [paper](https://arxiv.org/abs/2305.11627) and [code](https://github.com/horseee/LLM-Pruner)!
 * 2023.2.28: One paper 'DepGraph: Towards Any Structural Pruning' accepted by CVPR‘23.
 * 2022.4.21: One paper 'Prompting to distill: Boosting Data-Free Knowledge Distillation via Reinforced Prompt' accepted by IJCAI’22.
 * 2022.3.31: Obtain my master degree from ZJU.